No items found.

 Mindfulness

 Mindfulness techniques involve teaching individuals to be present in the moment and cultivate awareness of their thoughts and feelings.
-An example of the mindfulness technique are breathing exercises or meditation to reduce stress and increase emotional regulation.
+An example of the mindfulness technique is breathing exercises or meditation to reduce stress and increase emotional regulation.

 Behavioral modification